 The simplest (but not recommended) way is just to copy the repository folder onto the backup medium.
 However, you have to be absolutely sure that no process is accessing the data.
 In this context, access means any access at all.
-A BDB repository is written to even when the operation only appears to require reading, such as getting status.
 If your repository is accessed at all during the copy, (web browser left open, WebSVN, etc.) the backup will be worthless.